-These cards don’t act any differently than other credit cards, but they generally offer a zero-interest introductory period on your transferred balances for 12 to 21 months.
-However, cards may charge a 3 percent to 5 percent balance transfer fee, and you’ll want to compare that cost to the potential savings before applying.
+These cards don’t act any differently than other credit cards, but they generally offer a 0% interest introductory period on your transferred balances for 12 to 21 months.
+But cards may charge a 3% to 5% balance transfer fee, and you’ll want to compare that cost to the potential savings before applying.

 Compare top balance transfer credit cardsSee cards

 Like balance transfer cards, some credit cards offer new cardholders a promotional 0% interest APR on purchases.
 The promotional periods often last between 12 and 21 months, giving you time to pay off a large purchase without accruing interest.